Bill in Congress would require businesses receive consent before using biometric data

-Members of Congress put forward a bill today named the National Biometric Information Privacy Act, which would make it illegal for businesses to collect, purchase, or trade biometric information obtained from customers without permission.
+U.S. members of Congress put forward a bill today named the National Biometric Information Privacy Act, which would make it illegal for businesses to collect, purchase, or trade biometric information obtained from customers without permission.
 This includes face prints used in facial recognition as well as voice prints for AI assistant personalization as well as eye scans and other forms of unique information about a person’s body used to identify people.

 The law was proposed today by Sen. Jeff Merkley (D-OR) and Sen. Bernie Sanders (I-VT).
 During his run for president, Sanders made a ban on facial recognition use by police part of his criminal justice reform plan.
 Merkley cosponsored a bill in June that would ban facial recognition use by the federal government as well as the Ethical Use of Artificial Intelligence Act in February, a bill that would establish a commission whose job would be to ensure fair applications of facial recognition.